 E. Reflection on instructional practice

-In order to complete this requirement, participants must complete a 2-page teaching philosophy statement.
+In order to complete this requirement, participants must complete a teaching philosophy statement (maximum of 2 pages).

 Reflection on Instructional Practice